PrivateAIM/hub-python-client/docs/user_guide.rst

     assert nodes == sedon[::-1]

-See :any:`FindAllKwargs` for the API documentation of all possible parameters.
+See :py:class:`.FindAllKwargs` for the API documentation of all possible parameters.

 Nested resources